MadhavSahi/Netflix-ChatGPT/README.md

 # Netflix-ChatGPT
-Building Netflix clone with ChatGPT Open AI features using React JS
+Building Netflix clone with ChatGPT Open AI features using React JS, Firebase and Tailwind